UGC bars Narsee Monjee Institute of Management Studies from offering distance learning, online courses | Education

 The UGC has barred noted business school Narsee Monjee Institute of Management Studies (NMIMS) from offering distance learning and online programmes due to gross violation of norms, an official said on Tuesday.

-The University Grants Commission (UGC) has also cautioned potential students against taking admission in any course offered by the institute.
+The University Grants Commission (UGC) has also cautioned potential students against taking admission in courses offered through the two modes by the institute.

 Established in 1981, the institute was accorded university status in 2003.